openstack/rally/doc/source/plugins/context_plugin.rst

 scenario iteration starts.
 For example, a context plugin could create resources (e.g., download 10 images) that will be used by the scenarios.
-All created objects must be put into the *self.context* dict, trhough which they will be available in the scenarios.
+All created objects must be put into the *self.context* dict, through which they will be available in the scenarios.
 Let's create a simple context plugin that adds a flavor to the environment before the benchmark task starts and deletes it after it finishes.